Professor of Music

 Selected Original Compositions: Miscellaneous

 Four Miniatures.
 Quintet for Oboe and Strings.
-To be premiered at the University of Colorado, Spring 2012.
+Premiered at the University of Colorado, Spring 2012.

 “Evening.”
 Choral composition.
 Premiered by the Lake Forest College Concert Choir, April 2011.